 Some businesses send a third email, while others opt not to — lest they be reported as spam.

-A good suggestion for amazing abandoned cart emails is to send one final email if either of the first two emails have been opened but the recipients have been unresponsive during the past 48-72 hours.
-This third email should provide a really good incentive for the customer to convert, as your last effort to get the sale.
+A good suggestion for effective abandoned cart emails is to send one final email if either of the first two emails have been opened, but the recipients have been unresponsive during the past 48-72 hours.
+Since this is your last effort to get the sale, you should provide a really strong incentive that will entice the customer to convert.

 Take this Kate Spade email as an example, which offers an incentive with a sense of urgency, to encourage customers to take action.